Marketplace payments: The complete guide

 This is also the standard payment flow available out of the box with Sharetribe.

 As you can see, the flow is very different from a standard eCommerce store.
 Such a store doesn't onboard or payout sellers and usually doesn't need a delayed payout.
-(We'll discuss all the essential marketplace payment features in a minute).
+(We'll discuss all the essential features in a minute).

 The needs for your payment flow will vary depending on your target audience and their requirements (which is why Sharetribe's transaction flow can be endlessly customized).